 This summer, our CWH intern, Jackson Caudle of Occidental College, researched the costs and benefits of living and artificial turf on athletic fields.
 Having played football throughout his life, this subject hit close to home.
 It’s also a timely topic for CWH as we work with the Metropolitan Water District of Southern California (MWD) to connect schools and school districts with water-saving incentives, which includes a turf replacement rebate.
-In this week’s #SummerScienceFriday, we compare the trade-offs between living and artificial turf.
+In this week’s #SummerScienceFriday, we compare the benefits of natural turf over synthetic turf.

 Construction of Athletic Fields